Error-331/code_tests/docs/marketing/traffic_arbitrage/sms_activation/sms_activation_shops.md

 Features:

-14 countries.
+- 14 countries;
-Selection of operators for each GEO.
+- Selection of operators for each GEO;
-Accept messages from over 90 services.
+- Accept messages from over 90 services;
-If you need to re-receive an SMS message to a previously ordered number, you can order a number extension.
-To do this, the number must be online.
+- If you need to re-receive an SMS message to a previously ordered number, you can order a number extension.
+To do this, the number must be online;

 ## SimSMS